Shop Whole Home ➜ Indoor Air Quality ➜ Home Fragrance

 Why are non-organic essential oils less healthy than organic ones?

 Non-organic plants are typically grown with pesticides and synthetic fertilizers.
-These chemicals can remain in the final product.
+These chemicals can remain in the final essential oil or candle.

 Are natural fragrances healthy?